-Step #4: The ‘Trick’ is the answering the question on the task card.
+Step #4: The ‘Trick’ is answering the question on the task card.
 If the student can answer it, they get to keep all their treats, if they can’t, they will give their Neighbor one of their treats.
 The goal is for the Trick-or-Treater to end the game with as many treats as possible.

 Step #5: The next day, use the same cards but have the Neighbors and Trick-or-Treaters switch roles.

 Step #6: As we are always working on growth, turn this activity into a competition against themselves.
 At the end of each round, have students record how many treats they have left.
 Each time you play, students will aim to increase their scores.

-- Give students a chance to steal treats from the Neighbors by allowing them to keep answering questions collecting treats from the neighbor for every correct answer.
+- Give students a chance to steal treats from the Neighbors by allowing them to keep answering questions and collecting treats from the neighbor for every correct answer.
 (Neighbors could start with treats, or the Trick-or-Treaters can steal the treats left by earlier Trick-or-Treaters.

 - Rather than the Trick-or-Treaters starting with treats, have the Neighbors start with the treats and hand them out for every correct answer.

 - Let the Neighbors choose to ask the task cards they think will trip up the Trick-or-Treaters.
 This allows everyone to focus on the questions that seem to be the most challenging.

-- Give each Neighbor a dice, the Trick-or-Treater will roll the dice, and if they can’t do the trick, they give up that many treats.
+- Give each Neighbor a die, the Trick-or-Treater will roll the dice.
+If they can’t do the trick, they give up that many treats.

 A great activity for a sunny day.

 Step #1: Print off (and maybe consider laminating) a bunch of task cards.
 Find out how I take care of my cards in this post about making classroom games last longer.

 Step #2: Set up a series of hopscotch courses on the sidewalks outside or use tape to set them up inside the classroom.
 You could also use these hopscotch rugs in the classroom.
-On each number, place 4 task cards, (If the answers are on the card, make sure the card is lying question up answer down).
+On each number, place 4 task cards, (If the answers are on the card, make sure the card is lying question up and answer down).